Steps to Restore a Suspended Google Ad Grant Church Account

 Seasonal campaigns also help.
 Whether it’s for a holiday service or local outreach opportunity, using fresh themes keeps campaigns current and helps drive engagement.
 These types of campaigns also show Google your account is active, which keeps things in better standing overall.
 Using recent event photos, sermon clips, or new pages from your website gives people a clear connection to what your church is doing right now.

 It’s also important to focus on people, not just policies.
 Write ad copy in a friendly tone.
 Skip complex language or overly professional wording.
 Speak directly to the needs of someone looking to belong to a church or find support.
-Keywords like “church help near me” or “faith-based counseling” are powerful when paired with honest, welcoming messaging that shows what your church is all about.
+Keywords like “church near me” or “faith-based counseling” are powerful when paired with honest, welcoming messaging that shows what your church is all about.

 Keep Your Church’s Outreach Running Smoothly